 A Smarter Conversation, Not Just a Form

-So, what is this thing?
+Honestly So, what is this thing?
 It's not a robot doctor.
 It's an intelligent conversational tool that patients interact with before they even see me.
 And the keyword there is 'conversation'.

-Instead of a static online form with a hundred checkboxes, the AI engages.
+You know Instead of a static online form with a hundred checkboxes, the AI engages.
 It starts simply:

 AI: "I hear you're dealing with a headache.
 I'm sorry to hear that.
 Can you tell me a little more about what it feels like?"

-The patient might say, "It's like a tight band around my head."
+I think I think Let me tell you, The patient might say, "It's like a tight band around my head."
 The AI understands that phrase.
 It knows that's different from a "sharp, stabbing pain behind one eye."
 Based on that answer, it asks its next question.
 It adapts.
 It's less of an interrogation and more of a guided story, told by the patient.

 A person on their phone using a medical AI chat interface for symptoms.